ArtisticIntentionz/AxiomEngine/ROADMAP.md

     -   **Action:** A fact's initial trust score will be based on its source's reputation.
 Corroborations will add the new source's reputation score to the total.
 -   **[PLANNED] V3.0 Coreference Resolution:** A major AI upgrade.
 Teach The Crucible to understand and resolve pronouns (e.g., "he," "she," "it") to create contextually complete facts.

-### Sub-System: The Network (P2P & Governance)
--   **[PLANNED] V2.0 Robust Syncing:** Upgrade the P2P synchronization protocol from a simple hash-list comparison to a more efficient and scalable model using **Merkle Trees**.
--   **[PLANNED] V2.1 DAO Implementation:** Build out the off-chain infrastructure (e.g., a dedicated web portal or Discord bot) for submitting and voting on Axiom Improvement Proposals (AIPs), bringing the `DAO_CHARTER.md` to life.
--   **[PLANNED] V2.2 Node Anonymity:** Add an optional feature for node operators to route their outbound learning traffic through **Tor or a VPN** to protect their own privacy.
--   **[PLANNED] V3.0 Decentralized Discovery:** Evolve beyond reliance on centralized APIs.
-Implement new discovery modules like an "Encyclopedic Explorer" (crawling foundational knowledge) and a "Curiosity Engine" (autonomously investigating gaps in the ledger).

 ---

 ## 🚀 Phase 3: The Public Utility (Public Launch)